-This effect of chamomile to soothe and calm the system was also showed in a recent study from the Eulji University Hospital in South Korea.
+This effect of chamomile to soothe and calm the system was also showed in a 2012 study from the Eulji University Hospital in South Korea.
 Here 56 patients undergoing coronary treatment and surgery were given aromatherapy with a combination of lavender, chamomile and neroli.
 A control group was given only nursing care.

 The researchers found that the aromatherapy group had significantly lower anxiety and improved sleep compared to the control group.

 The fact that chamomile is an anti-anxiety and anti-depression herb was confirmed by a clinical study at the University of Pennsylvania School of Medicine.
 This study was done in 2009, but its data and findings were re-investigated and confirmed last year.

 The researchers enlisted 19 people diagnosed with anxiety with depression, along with 16 people who were diagnosed as having a history of anxiety and depression.
 These groups were studied along with a control group of 22 people who had no anxiety or depression – past or present.